 - a.
-Advancing to a city, town or school district, pursuant to law, the amount of unpaid taxes. - b.
-Financing certain tax refunds required to be made by Section 726 of the real property - c.
-Paying to the state the state tax levied against such County. - d.
+Advancing to a county or school district, pursuant to law, the amount of unpaid taxes. - b.
+Giving or loaning its credit when authorized to do so by the State Legislature pursuant to the provisions of Article 18 of the state constitution relating to housing. - c.
+Paying to a county, such town's share of the state tax levied against such county if such town is required by law to levy and collect such tax. - d.
 Making such provision for aid, care and support of the needy, including the aid, care and support of neglected and dependent children and of the needy sick, as may be authorized by law. - e.
 Providing, pursuant to law, for the care, support, maintenance and secular education of inmates of orphan asylums, homes for dependent children or correction institutions and of children placed in family homes by authorized agencies, whether under public or private control. - f.
-Using County credit for - 1.
+Using town credit when so authorized for: - 1.
 The examination or inspection of any school or institution of learning wholly or in part under the control or direction of any religious denomination, or in which any denominational tenet or doctrine is taught, or - 2.
 The transportation of children to and from any school or institution of learning. - g.
 Increasing, pursuant to law, pension benefits payable to retired members of a police department or fire department or to widows, dependent children or dependent parents of members or retired members of a police department or fire department. - h.
 Increasing, pursuant to law, the amount of pension of any member of a retirement system of the State, or of a subdivision of the State. - i.
 Providing, pursuant to law, for the protection by insurance or otherwise against the hazards of unemployment, sickness and old age. - j.
 Providing, pursuant to law, for the education and support of the blind, the deaf, the mute, the physically handicapped and juvenile delinquents or for health and welfare services for all children. - k.
-Making loans of money or credit to or in and of any eligible corporation or association for the purpose of providing hospitals or other facilities for the prevention, diagnosis or treatment of human disease, pain, injury, disability, deformity or physical condition, and for facilities incidental or appurtenant thereto, as may be authorized by law pursuant to Section 7 of Article XVII of the State Constitution.
+Making loans of money or credit to or in and of any eligible corporation or association for the purpose of providing hospital or other facilities for the prevention, diagnosis or treatment of human disease, pain, injury, disability, deformity or physical condition,